benmvp/slides/2020/reactglobal/perfect-lib.md

   * Then run "integration" tests on it to make sure the lib can be used just like user would
   * Catches cases where all unit tests pass but I forgot to `export`
 - It uses itself to dev, test & build itself
-  * It itself is the "perfect" repo creating other "perfect" repos
+  * It itself is the "perfect" repo to help create other "perfect" repos

 /////
 <!-- .slide: data-background="url(../../img/perfect-lib/annie-spratt-rx1iJ59jRyU-gift-box-unsplash.jpg) no-repeat center" data-background-size="cover" -->